ruyakubu/BUILD-AzureML-workshop/README.md

 *Accuracy Score*

-* The “All data” cohort has a good overall accuracy score of 0.859 with a sample size of 697 results in the test dataset.
+* The “All data” cohort has a good overall accuracy score of 0.839 with a sample size of 696 results in the test dataset.
-* The cohort with the lowest error rate has a great accuracy score of 0.962.
-Although, the sample size of 105 patients is small.
+* The cohort with the lowest error rate has a great accuracy score of 1.
+Although, the sample size of 29 patients is small.
-* The erroneous cohort with the highest error rate has a poor accuracy score of 0.455.
-However, the sample size of 22 is a very small number of patients for this cohort, which the model is not performing well on.
+* The erroneous cohort with the highest error rate has a poor accuracy score of 0.59.
+However, the sample size of 39 is a very small number of patients for this cohort, which the model is not performing well on.

 *False Positive Rate*

-* The False Positive rates are close to 0 for all cohorts; meaning there’s a small number of cases where the model is incorrectly predicting that patients are going to be *readmitted*, when the actual outcome is *not readmitted*.
+* The False Positive rates are close to 0 for all cohorts; meaning there’s a small number of cases where the model is incorrectly predicting that patients are going to be *readmitted*, when the actual outcome should be *not readmitted*.

 *False Negative Rate*

 * On the contrary, the False Negative rate are close to 1, which is high.
 This indicates that there’s a high number of cases where the model is incorrectly predicting that a patient will be *not readmitted*.
 The actual outcome is they will be *readmitted* in 30 days back to the hospital.

 This means the model is correctly predicting that patients will not be readmitted back to the hospital in 30 days a majority of the time.
-However, the model is less confident in correctly predicting patients who will be readmitted within 30 days back to the hospital.
+However, the model is having trouble in correctly predicting patients who will be readmitted within 30 days back to the hospital.

 ***Feature cohort analysis***